DevExpress-Examples/wpf-docklayoutmanager-serialize-docklayoutmanager-when-tabbeddocumentuiservice-is-used/Readme.md

 # WPF Dock Layout Manager - Serialize DockLayoutManager When You Use the TabbedDocumentUIService

 Some of DockLayoutManager’s panel groups can contain documents that were created from ViewModel with [IDocumentManagerService](https://docs.devexpress.com/WPF/18171/mvvm-framework/services/predefined-set/document-services).
-To serialize and restore them correctly, it is necessary to perform the following steps.
+To serialize and restore these panels and their child documents correctly, it is necessary to perform the following steps.

 Item names are used to identify items when saving/restoring the layout.
 For this reason, it is necessary to set unique names for all DockLayoutManager panels.
 In the current scenario, this can be done by setting the DocumentPanel.[BindableName](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.BaseLayoutItem.BindableName) property in the [TabbedDocumentUIService.DocumentPanelStyle](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.TabbedDocumentUIService.DocumentPanelStyle).